razzius/razzius.github.io/_posts/2020-01-24-i-oppose-the-sale-of-org-to-ethos-capital.md

 top-level domain.
 The Internet Society (ISOC), a nonprofit organization, created PIR in 2002 and was its parent company until November 2019, when ISOC announced the sale of PIR to Ethos Capital for $1.135 billion, a private equity investment firm founded in 2019.
-PIR, which was established as a nonprofit subsequently announced that it would cease to be a nonprofit and become a B Corporation.
+PIR, which was established as a nonprofit, subsequently announced that it would cease to be a nonprofit and become a B Corporation.

 Organizations such as the Electronic Frontier Foundation (EFF) have voiced